yhwh/node-qt/README.md

 ## Building

 You will need to install Node's addon build tool [node-gyp](https://github.com/TooTallNate/node-gyp).
-From the node-qt project dir:
+Then from the node-qt project dir:

 ```
 $ npm install -g node-gyp